History of the Jews in Africa: Cameroon

-Rabbi Yisrael Oriel, formerly Bodol Ngimbus-Ngimbus, was born into the Ba-Saa tribe.
-He says there were historically Jews in the area and that the word "Ba-Saa" is from the Hebrew for 'on a journey' and means "blessing".
+Rabbi Yisrael Oriel, formerly Bodol Ngimbus-Ngimbus, was born into the Bassa people.
+He says there were historically Jews in the area and that the word "Bassa" is from the Hebrew for 'on a journey' and means "blessing".
 Rabbi Oriel claims to be a Levite descended from Moses and reportedly made aliya in 1988, and he was then apparently ordained as a rabbi by the Sephardic Chief Rabbi and appointed rabbi to Nigerian Jews.

 Rabbi Oriel claims that in 1920 there were 400,000 'Israelites' in Cameroon, but by 1962 the number had decreased to 167,000 due to conversions to Christianity and Islam.
 He said that although these tribes had not been accepted halachically, he believes that he can prove their Jewish status from medieval rabbinic sources.

 The father of Yaphet Kotto, an American actor, was a Cameroonian Jew.
 Kotto identified as Jewish.

 Côte d'Ivoire

 Communities have been forming in Côte d'Ivoire in recent years and have been slowly growing throughout the region.
-The capitol city of Abidjan has two synagogues, each with a population of about 40-70 congregants.
+The capital city of Abidjan has two synagogues, each with a population of about 40-70 congregants.
 In addition, large groups of indigenous peoples referred to as Danites claim descent from the lost tribe of Dan and many from this ethnic group have shown interest in Judaic practices.